India Capital Gains Tax Calculator 2024

 Find answers to common questions about calculating capital gains tax in india.

-How do I calculate capital gains tax using this calculator?
+How do I estimate CGT using this calculator?

 Enter the purchase price, sale price, and your total annual income in the provided fields.
-The calculator will compute your capital gain, apply the flat 30% tax rate, and display the estimated tax payable.
+Our tool will estimate your capital gain, apply the flat 30% tax rate, and display the estimated tax payable.

-What is the tax rate for capital gains in India?
+What is the rate for CGT in India?

 In India, capital gains are taxed at a flat rate of 30%, regardless of the holding period or income level.

-Can I calculate taxes on losses using this calculator?
+Can I calculate taxes on losses using TaxCap?